RedHatGov/redhatgov.github.io/content/workshops/trusted_software_supply_chain/lab05.md

 # Add Test Stage into Pipeline Text File

 Add the configuration for the Test Stage below to your pipeline text file.
+Maven will run the test stage in the lifecycle that we skipped at the previous stages.

+Maven will place the test results in the surefire-reports folder.
+The maven surefire-reports plugin allows for the generation of reports for your unit tests.

 ```
               stage('Test') {